nkitamuraQC/nkitamuraQC/README.md

 - Computational Chemistry OSS based projects
 - Development of software for automatically analytic calculation using the Wick theorem
 - Development of software for numerical calculations for specific materials
+- Considering for implementation of new features on existing DFT software
 - Study notes and softwares for numerical calculations including statistics, mathematics, computer science and related fields for chemistry applications